Natural disaster

 Economic loss risk for six natural disasters: tropical cyclones, droughts, earthquakes, floods, landslides, and volcanoes.

-A natural disaster is the very harmful impact on a society or community brought by natural phenomenon or hazard.
+A natural disaster is the very harmful impact on a society or community brought by a natural phenomenon or hazard.
 Some examples of natural hazards include avalanches, droughts, earthquakes, floods, heat waves, landslides - including submarine landslides, tropical cyclones, volcanic activity and wildfires.
 Additional natural hazards include blizzards, dust storms, firestorms, hails, ice storms, sinkholes, thunderstorms, tornadoes and tsunamis.

-A natural disaster can cause loss of life or damage property.
+A natural disaster can cause loss of life or property damage.
 It typically causes economic damage.
 How bad the damage is depends on how well people are prepared for disasters and how strong the buildings, roads, and other structures are.

 Scholars have argued the term "natural disaster" is unsuitable and should be abandoned.
 Instead, the simpler term disaster could be used.
 At the same time, the type of hazard would be specified.
 A disaster happens when a natural or human-made hazard impacts a vulnerable community.
 It results from the combination of the hazard and the exposure of a vulnerable society.

 Nowadays it is hard to distinguish between "natural" and "human-made" disasters.
 The term "natural disaster" was already challenged in 1976.
 Human choices in architecture, fire risk, and resource management can cause or worsen natural disasters.
 Climate change also affects how often disasters due to extreme weather hazards happen.
 These "climate hazards" are floods, heat waves, wildfires, tropical cyclones, and the like.

 Some things can make natural disasters worse.
 Examples are inadequate building norms, marginalization of people and poor choices on land use planning.
 Many developing countries do not have proper disaster risk reduction systems.
 This makes them more vulnerable to natural disasters than high income countries.
 An adverse event only becomes a disaster if it occurs in an area with a vulnerable population.